sFrady20/brainwave-generator/prompts/shots.md

 17. (1-2 characters) Characters standing by the printer, chatting as they wait for their documents.
 18. (2-3 characters) A group of characters chatting in the hallway, near the elevator.
 19. (2-3 characters) Art behind his executive desk in his office speaking with other characters.
-20. (1-4 characters) Up to 5 characters in the office party room, having a chat around a pool table.
+20. (1-6 characters) Characters in the office party room, having a chat around a pool table.
+21. (2 characters) Characters in the security office conducting official business.